jxw773/CytoConverter/README.md

 ##To get results table use Variable_name$Results
 ##to call the error log use Variable_name$Error_log

+##results table consists of the sample name followed by the clone line number , the start genomic coordinate of a gain or loss
+##
 ##Packages stringr and stringi are required for package.
 The script will attempt to install and load packages by default